rust-lang/rfcs/text/0000-output-options.md

     $ rustc foo.rs --emit=asm -o foo.bar
     # Output: foo.bar

-It does not allow setting precise filename for link outputs, since both `lib` prefix and an extension might be appended, while other targets don’t share such a restriction.
+It does not allow setting precise filename for `link` target outputs, since both `lib` prefix and an extension might be appended, while other targets don’t share such a restriction.
 On the other hand, the drawback is necessary, because rustc needs both the extension and the prefix to consider it as a linkage candidate and binaries without `.exe` extension look silly on Windows.

 # Alternatives